 What is the best way to support your endocannabinoid system?
 Popping prescription pills with unwelcome side effects (tingling of feet, changes in appetite, constipation, dizziness, dry mouth, headaches, mental slowness, weakness and stomach pains are just part of the list) is not the answer.
 In fact, preclinical trials in 2014 of many kinds of prescription drugs, including corticosteroids, opioids and even nicotine did not recommend their use for supporting the endocannabinoid system.

 It's important to help the natural body find rest with a natural product.
-That's why so many people are discovering the ability of CBD hemp oil to help them sleep well.
+That's why so many people are discovering the ability of hemp oil to help them sleep well.

-CBD oil made from the industrial hemp plant, however, is not marijuana.
+Hemp oil made from the industrial hemp plant, however, is not marijuana.
 While both plants are part of the cannabis family, , hemp contains less than 0.3 percent of THC.
 Hemp is used to make a long list of products, including lotions, non-dairy milk, oil for cooking, clothing, rope and much more.
 Hemp is completely legal in all 50 states.
-You do not need a medical marijuana card or live in a state with legal marijuana use to purchase CBD hemp oil.
+You do not need a medical marijuana card or live in a state with legal marijuana use to purchase hemp oil.
 It's completely different.

-CBD cannabinoid does not have intoxicating properties.
+Hemp oil does not have intoxicating properties.
 Instead, recent studies show that it offers a large host of benefits for one simple reason: It supports the endocannabinoid system.
 As you know, the endocannabinoid system regulates the endocrine system, which includes the pituitary gland, which produces the hormone your body needs to sleep.
 But more so, the endocrine system also helps you manage stress, regulate your body's cycles and much more.
-Giving your body a regular herbal dietary supplement of CBD cannabinoids will provide a level of homeostasis that is the foundation for a good night's sleep.
+Giving your body a regular herbal dietary supplement of cannabinoids will provide a level of homeostasis that is the foundation for a good night's sleep.

-A high-quality, pure CBD oil requires the best seeds, the most effective production and stringent quality control testing.
+A high-quality, pure hemp oil requires the best seeds, the most effective production and stringent quality control testing.
 Functional Remedies offers all of these and more to its customers.
-Patented seeds with superior genetics provide the highest level of CBD cannabinoids with less than 0.3 percent of THC.
+Patented seeds with superior genetics provide the highest level of cannabinoids with less than 0.3 percent of THC.
 Those seeds are then grown with care on an organic farm, harvested and transported just three hours away to the laboratory.

 In the lab, our technicians use the whole plant (the hemp flowers, leaves and stems, but not much of the fibrous stalk) to create the oil.
-Other CBD oil producers isolate and extract the CBD to create a white powder that is then added to a base.
+Other hemp oil producers isolate and extract a single compound to create a white powder that is then added to a base.
 This is vastly inferior to a whole plant infusion process.
 By using the whole plant, Functional Remedies takes advantage of what is known as the "entourage effect," which provides the benefits of other cannabinoids, terpenes and nutritional elements of the entire plant to support the endocannabinoid system.
 The hemp plant material then goes through a unique, gentle lipid infusion method, protecting the plant membrane, to create a sort of tea in MCT oils.

 The products are then tested repeatedly before they hit the shelves to ensure the proper potency in each batch.
 One serving at the end of the day is a good initial serving size to determine results, increasing slowly if necessary.

-Want to learn more about CBD hemp oil, read customer reviews and purchase the dietary supplement?
+Want to learn more about hemp oil, read customer reviews and purchase the dietary supplement?
 Click here now.